tweepy/tweepy/doc/getting_started.rst

 If you are new to Tweepy, this is the place to begin.
 The goal of this tutorial is to get you set-up and rolling with Tweepy.
-We won't go into too much details here, just some important basics.
+We won't go into too much detail here, just some important basics.

 Hello Tweepy
 ============